A love of learning

 Grit is the single largest determinant of our success.

 Play-like activities are important because they put us into a psychological state where it’s ok to fail and wonder “what if?”
 We are free to explore the unknown and open to spotting creative insights.

 The journey has value unto itself.

-Focusing on the process allows us to become adaptable problem solvers who can design and build frameworks to define and solve complex problems… and not just recite the correct answers.
+Focusing on the process allows us to become adaptable problem solvers who can design and build frameworks to define and solve complex problems.

 Good collaboration and communication skills are invaluable and fun.